 Oil Rally: Sustainable or Speculation Driven?

 In a dramatic reversal of escalating natural gas prices since Brexit, the last few weeks have seen US Henry Hub (HH) front-month gas price drop sharply to under US$2.59 per mmBtu.
-Shaped by a milder than anticipated few weeks and high productivity level in the U.S., price momentum has shifted downwards.
+Shaped by a milder than anticipated few weeks and high productivity level in the U.S. price momentum has shifted downwards.
 Similarly, UK National Balancing Point (NBP) front month prices settled at US$4 per mmBtu in mid-August, bringing the NBP-HH spread to around US$1.34 per mmBtu.
-The narrowing of the two price benchmarks could thwart ‘trans-Atlantic' price arbitrage opportunities this winter.
+The narrowing of the two price benchmarks could to thwart ‘trans-Atlantic price arbitrage opportunities this winter.
 With US prices expected to grow this winter due to a balancing of supply and demand and colder temperatures, any growth of European gas imports from the US will be dictated by the winter weather in Europe.

 On the organization structure side, companies have been shedding excess capacity in a manner similar to ‘peeling the onion’.
 The easier and outer layers have already been shed.
 There is a revised focus on taking tougher decisions and repositioning capabilities aligned with new market opportunities and offerings.

 "Both oil and gas majors and suppliers are de-risking their portfolio to get into new market segments.
 This is driven by their financial partners asking for more assurance on investments.
 This requires companies to continuously reinvent themselves and take tough strategic and operational decisions."

 – Ramanathan V, Manager in Oil & Gas, KPMG the Netherlands